uob-positron-imaging-centre/ACCES-CoExSiST/README.md

 ![Calibrated GranuDrum](/docs/source/_static/calibrated.png?raw=true "Calibrated GranuDrum.")
 *Example of an ACCES-calibrated DEM Digital Twin of a GranuTools GranuDrum; the calibration was done effectively against a single experimental data point - a photograph of the free surface shape yielded by MCC particles (left panel).
-The occupancy grid of a LIGGGHTS simulation was optimised against the free surface shape (middle panel).*
+The occupancy grid of a LIGGGHTS simulation was optimised against the free surface shape (right panel).
+The two superimposed grids amount to 4 mm² dissimilarity (dark blue pixels, middle panel).*

 ACCES was implemented in the `coexist.Access` class, providing an interface that is easy to use, but powerful enough to **automatically parallelise arbitrary Python scripts** through code inspection and metaprogramming.
 It was used successfully from laptop-scale shared-memory machines to multi-node supercomputing clusters.